MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy lets you enhance the security state in Google Chrome.
+  This policy lets you enhance the security state in Microsoft Edge.

-If you set this policy to 'StandardMode', the enhanced mode will be turned off and Google Chrome will fallback to its standard security mode.
+If you set this policy to 'StandardMode', the enhanced mode will be turned off and Microsoft Edge will fallback to its standard security mode.

 If you set this policy to 'BalancedMode', the security state would be in balanced mode.